Crypto369/Crypto369/README.md

 - 👋 Hi, I’m @Crypto369
 - 👀 I’m interested in DeFi, NFT, Investing, and other crypto-things:)
-- 🌱 I’m currently learning Pyton
+- 🌱 I’m currently learning Pyton, Linux
 - 💞️ I’m looking to collaborate on DeFi-project
 - 📫 How to reach me argenterra.ou@gmail.com